-Nonprofits should align their OSRP with the appropriate open space and recreation policies of the the Statewide Comprehensive Outdoor Recreation Plan, Outside, Together!, and the New Jersey State Development and Redevelopment Plan (State Plan).
+Local governments should align their OSRP with the appropriate open space and recreation policies of the New Jersey State Development and Redevelopment Plan (State Plan) and the Statewide Comprehensive Outdoor Recreation Plan, Outside, Together!
+These plans contain several open space and recreation policies that pertain to local governments.

-Consistency with regional and special area master plans is also important, as natural resources transcend political boundaries.
-Coordinating OSRP preparation with regional planning efforts can help nonprofits accomplish OSRP goals more effectively and cost efficiently.
+Consistency with regional and special area master plans is also important, as natural resources often transcend political boundaries.
+Coordinating OSRP preparation with neighboring local governments and regional planning efforts can assist local governments in accomplishing OSRP goals more effectively and cost efficiently.

-Conservation Blueprint
+New Jersey Conservation Blueprint

-The Conservation Blueprint is an important tool to help communities identify natural, recreational, and historic resources.
-An interactive map-based system, the Blueprint, provides a wide array of map data that is essential for open space and recreation planning.
-Visit the Conservation Blueprint at www.NJMAP2.com for more information.
+The New Jersey Conservation Blueprint is an important tool to help communities identify natural, recreational, and historic resources.
+An interactive map-based system, the Blueprint provides a wide array of map data that is essential for open space and recreation planning.
+Visit the New Jersey Conservation Blueprint at www.NJMAP2.com for more information.